venkain/devops-infra/README.md

 * Routing tables and associations
 * Elastic IPs
 * RDS instance
+* Application load balancer
+* Auto scaling group with HA EC2 instance(s)
-* Elastic Beanstalk environment
+* Elastic Beanstalk environment (disabled)

 ## Considerations

-For the sake of simplicity, Terraform community modules were used in this project.
+For the sake of simplicity, several Terraform community modules were used in this project.
 They should be forked for usage in a real production environment.

 ## Deployment